Trader Lounge South

 Price Extension Beyond Value Areas: Whenever price extends beyond Value areas, targets may be suggested based on such things as Intrinsic value, Support/Resistance zones from expanded historical time frames, Fibbonachi extrapolations, moving averages, and/or sentiment stated targets.
 Basis for extrapolated targets will be explained to facilitate factfinding and discussions with Financial Advisors.

-Conventions: To facilitate correlation and communications, please note the time frames used in Volume Profile, Fibbonachi, moving averages and other indicators.
-Also, for Fibbonachi, please state the start and end points used.
+Conventions: Also, for Fibbonachi, please state the start and end points used.
 When discussing thresholds and instrinsic values, please provide relative description (e.g. approaching, near, crossed, waaaaay past, etc).
-Thank You!
+We will accept a "close enough" description to account for differing correlations of tools.

 3. Punch List